Legal Things to Think About When Selling a Rental Property with Tenants

 What legal steps are involved in resolving tenant disputes during a sale?

-Issues can be solved through negotiation or small claims court.
+Issues can be solved through negotiation or the small claims court.
 Knowing tenant strategies and having a clear lease termination clause can help resolve conflicts.

 Key Insights